JACKSON MADISON COUNTY

 BancorpSouth President Doug Roth hosted a luncheon for Follow Me teen workers, parents and leaders of the Jackson Madison County African American Chamber on July 21, 2015 at the main branch located at 301 E. Main St. This was the second year the bank has hosted the event.

 Members of 2015 Follow Me Into Business Summer Jobs Program toured Jackson Energy Authority (JEA) on July 24, 2015

-Twenty participants in the 2016 Follow Me Into Business® Summer Jobs Program for ages 12-18 learning about old and new places in their hometown can be lots of fun.
-This year, the City Tour took the youngsters to the County Court House, The NED and to Casey Jones Museum.
-At the museum, that had a rousing good time learning about the real Casey Jones, his fireman Sid and the man who wrote the famous Legend of Casey Jones followed by a scavenger hunt that gave them the opportunity to collaborate and to learn the more of the information presented.
+Participants in the Follow Me Into Business® Summer Jobs Program for ages 12-18 learned that hearing about old and new places in their hometown can be lots of fun.
+So far, the City Tour has taken youngsters to Jackson City Hall, Madison County Court House, The NED, Casey Jones Museum, Jackson Energy Authority in Jackson and to the West TN Heritage Center(see photo above) in Brownsville.
+At the Casey Jones museum, they had a rousing good time learning about the real Casey Jones, his fireman Sid and the man who wrote the famous Legend of Casey Jones.
+Then a scavenger hunt gave them the opportunity to collaborate and to learn more of the information available.
 Special thanks to Lane College and a great driver for transportation.

 Founder and executive director of the Keep My Hood Good Community Campaign, Juanita Jones will be the guest speaker for the closing awards ceremony of the Follow Me Into Business Summer Jobs Program.
 The event is Friday, July 26th, 6pm at the Lane College CyberCafe, 545 Lane Avenue in Jackson, TN.